tofa029/gsl_task/README.md

 This project is based on Dart 3.3.3 and build for Android and iOS

 # Features

-Ticket List
+Ticket List<br>
-Tickets Filter
+Tickets Filter<br>
-Contacts List
+Contacts List<br>
-User Profile
+User Profile<br>
-Logout
+Logout<br>

 # Architecture

-In this project MVVM architecture has been followed by GetX for state management.
-Hence flutter ephemeral state and app state could be used but GetX has been used for future feature development.
+This project follows the MVVM (Model-View-ViewModel) architecture while leveraging GetX for state management.
+Although Flutter's ephemeral and app-wide state management could be used, GetX has been chosen for its efficiency and scalability for future feature enhancements.

 The project index based directory is created such as :
 <img width="814" alt="Screenshot 2025-03-20 at 12 13 12 PM" src="https://github.com/user-attachments/assets/af356760-3cc7-454a-ad64-c7bad34f38fb" />